traez/bettami-figma-conversion-xuaib/README.md

 - **Cropping PNGs:**
 Use [https://onlinepngtools.com/crop-png](https://onlinepngtools.com/crop-png) to crop .png images without distorting the background color.
 - **Awesome Screen Recorder & Screenshot:**
 Utilize the Awesome Screen Recorder & Screenshot tool for recording project reviews.
+- **Using Browser Zoom for Responsive Design:**
+In Google Chrome, you can zoom out in the browser window to view the appearance of a webpage at widths wider than your desktop screen permits.
+This approach allows you to code dynamically and ensure your design works well on larger screens.

 ### Continued development